-DesignCrowd does it all: logos, business cards, T-shirts, website designs, cartoon character design, and even envelope design.
-(We have yet to transcend our physical forms, so traditional mail still exists.)
-The full list is massive, so it’s safe to assume that DesignCrowd can design for you just about anything that isn’t a skyscraper blueprint… at least not a functional blueprint.
+Actually, DesignCrowd does it all: logos, business cards, T-shirts, website designs, cartoon character design, and even envelope design.
+The full list is massive, so it’s safe to assume that DesignCrowd can design just about anything for you.

 There’s Everything You’d Expect from a Site Called “DesignCrowd”

 But it’s not what you or I would call “simple.”
 I’m sorry to say this, but there are legal contracts that are better and more simply explained than DesignCrowd’s UI.
 Economics might give you an easier time.
 Not math, though.
 Math is still my nemesis.

 Anyway, you can post a “project” to be taken on by designers who may be interested.
 The number of designers who show up will depend on which design package you buy for your logo project.
 We’re going to explain the nature of these projects, because DesignCrowd’s website doesn’t (or at least, it doesn’t do a very good job of explaining).

 DesignCrowd’s cheapest package, also known as a “One Designer Service Project,” runs for seven days, from designer selection to logo finalization.
 You can have DesignCrowd pick your designer for you, or you can browse the selection of designers and invite one.
 This is the package we used for testing, and we bought the “Top Designer” add-on so that DesignCrowd would pick a high-rated designer for us.

 The second package is a “Mini Contest.”
 There’s a one-day submission round to get three designers, and a seven-day finalization round to get your revisions.
 This project is available only to a pool of designers rated at least 2.75 stars (out of 5 stars) and a positive feedback score of 75%.
 You can’t invite designers to the project yourself.